 Christi Bell, associate vice provost and executive director of the University of Alaska Anchorage Business Enterprise Institute, said when considering graduate schools SNRE stood out.
 "There are incredible opportunities here," she said.
 “It was the perfect time to do something that will make a difference by serving on this council.
 I always had a love for this program.
 It is preparing thought leadership for tomorrow."
 She is a SNRE alumna.

-Craig Fleener served as deputy commissioner of the Alaska Department of Fish and Game and is now a candidate for political office.
+Craig Fleener served as deputy commissioner of the Alaska Department of Fish and Game and is Gov. Bill Walker's special assistant on Arctic policy.
 He hails from Fort Yukon and now lives in Anchorage.
 He has 27 years of military service and worked for the Alaska Department of Fish and Game for five years.
 "This is my alma mater.
 I have faith in this school and believe in it," he said.
 "When I see faculty it is like seeing family."
 He is a SNRE alumnus.